A true culture of sauna

 When talking about Finland you must have heard stories about a hot room: the sauna, and how the Finns scorch themselves there – at least most of them.
 For us Finns it is a place to relax both the body and mind.
+In this article, you will learn everything about the Finnish sauna culture!

-The History of Sauna
+The history of sauna

 Did you know that there are three million saunas in Finland?
 Since our population is 5,5 million every Finn could take a sauna bath at the same time!
-The history of Finnish sauna and all traditions go back almost ten thousand years, right after the last glacial period.
+The Finnish sauna culture and all traditions go back almost ten thousand years, right after the last glacial period.
 The most primitive sauna type was a cave in the ground, which had a heated pile of stones.
 The pit was covered with an animal skin.
 The logic was the same as nowadays, one throws water onto hot stones to create heat and steam.
 Clever!

-Religion and Sauna
+Religion and sauna

 In the past there were lots of different beliefs and norms about sauna.
 Sauna was a sacred place and sauna bath had also a strong religious meaning.
 To be able to purify both body and soul one needed to behave with respect in the sauna.
 That meant no shouting, laughing, singing, crying or swearing.
 The sauna was also a place where women gave birth, healers and seers healed the sick and the dead were washed for their last journey to afterlife.
 Some rituals were also related to different rites like birth, and year cycle feasts like Christmas or Summer solstice.

-Finnish Sauna traditions
+Finnish Sauna Traditions

 Although most of the beliefs are now forgotten, both bridal and Summer solstice sauna rituals still live strong.
 Correctly performed jingles and spells in sauna, before the wedding day, should guarantee a happy and long marriage.
 Usually this happens during a bachelorette party.
 For example: the bride had to run around the sauna building as many times as she had had boyfriends and on every round shout out loud a name of each ex-boyfriend (to get rid of all the old loves haunting).